 The KL2 Mentored Career Development Program has three major parts: a mentored research component, a didactic component and a mentoring component.
 Together, these components enable you to acquire and refine a set of core competencies.

-These competencies reflect an overarching and integrated set of skills, which goes beyond the objectives of individual courses and represents the core knowledge and skills needed for you to become a productive clinical investigator.
+These competencies reflect an overarching and integrated set of skills, which goes beyond the objectives of individual courses and represents the core knowledge and skills needed for you to become a productive clinical and translational investigator.

 - Knowledge within your chosen field of research